PatrickPachacz/dating-app/README.md

 # dating-app
 International dating app which allows users to search and message other potential matches from across the globe.
 App built using MERN (data stored in Mongo DB).
+You can access the demo and sign up on the site here: https://passportmatch.netlify.app

 # App Features
 * Real Time Messaging using socket.io